The Early Signs of Stroke You Need to Know—Even If You're Young

 While this particular type of stroke is rare, strokes in general are on the rise in younger people, according to the American Heart Association, likely due to health factors like hypertension.
 Between 1995 and 2008, the hospitalization rate for patients between the ages of 15 and 44 with ischemic stroke (the most common kind) spiked by 37%.
 A survey by Dr. Liebeskind and his colleagues found that 73% of people under the age of 45 would use the "wait and see" approach if they ever experienced stroke symptoms, rather than rushing to the hospital.
 That could be a disastrous decision, says Dr. Liebeskind, because the first three hours after symptoms appear is the critical window for treatment.

 RELATED: 18 Superfoods for Your Heart

-So what are the early warning signs to look for?
+So what are the early signs of stroke to look for?
 Two key clues: A sudden onset of dizziness or severe headache.
-In an earlier interview with Health, David Newman-Toker, MD, associate professor in the department of neurology at Johns Hopkins University School of Medicine, said those were the most prominent symptoms in women under 45, sometimes accompanied by hiccups or nausea.
+In an earlier interview with Health, David Newman-Toker, MD, associate professor in the department of neurology at Johns Hopkins University School of Medicine, said those were the most prominent stroke warning signs in women under 45, sometimes accompanied by hiccups or nausea.

-Dr. Liebeskind adds a few more signs to consider, such as loss of language, changes in vision, strength or sensation.
+Dr. Liebeskind adds a few more early signs of stroke to consider, such as loss of language and changes in vision, strength, or sensation.
 "If you have a combination [of symptoms], then something's more likely to be off," he says.
 Other indications: Your symptoms are totally uncharacteristic for you, or they're associated with neck pain, or a recent fall.
 In those cases, "you have to lean on the side of taking [your symptoms] seriously," says Dr. Liebeskind.